 This incredible type of tree has aerial prop roots, meaning that they grow in shallow and swampy soils, but span a larger surface area.
 This is how that enormous trunk can be properly supported.

-6. The Black Ash Tree (Fraxinus nigra)
+6. The Black Ash Tree (Fraxinus Nigra)

 The black ash tree is another deciduous variety that commonly occurs in swamps or other water-logged soils.
 They are native all over eastern Canada and north eastern America, in provinces and states like Manitoba, Newfoundland, Virginia, and Illinois.

 The black ash will grow up to 20 metres in height, with a trunk of around 24 inches in width.
 The bark of this tree is a dark grey color, corky in texture, that tends to fissure as it ages.
 Its leaves are pinnately compounded, and in the winter will sport lovely dark brown, velvety buds.

 Unfortunately, the black ash tree is on the verge of extinction due to an infestation of the invasive species: the emerald ash borer.
 This nasty little bug has managed to kill off 7.5 billion ash trees already, and there will likely be no more after the decade is over.

 The leaves of the black ash tree will fall into ponds where tadpoles live, and that is their main source of food.
 Other types of leaves are too rich in tannins, which are indigestible to frogs.
 So if there are no more black ash trees, the frog population is also directly threatened.

 The wood of the black ash tree is used by humans in the form of electric guitars and bass manufacturing.
 Apparently this wood has excellent resonant qualities!

-3. The White Ash Tree (Fraxinus americana)
+7. The White Ash Tree (Fraxinus Americana)

 White ash trees are very similar to their sibling, the black ash variety.
 One of the only differences is where they grow, and the colors of their leaves.
 The white ash prefers to grow in mesophytic hardwood forests (not too hot or wet, not too cold or dry) around sugar maple trees.